-This policy also identifies that the Privacy Officer maintains the Log of Privacy and Security Training, which includes the name of the agent, the date the agent attended the initial privacy and security orientation, the dates that the agent attended ongoing privacy and security training and the specifics of training provided at each session.
+This policy also identifies that the Privacy Officer maintains the Log of Privacy and Security Training, which includes the name of the agent, the date the agent attended the initial privacy and security orientation and the dates that the agent attended ongoing privacy and security training.
+The specifics of training provided at each session are available in the presentation or slide deck prepared and presented at any given training session.
+Copies of all privacy and security training slides are saved on the BORN privacy drive.